Mahmud0808/ColorBlendr/README.md

 - That's it.
 Now you are good to go!

+## Translation 🌐

+- Assist in translating ColorBlendr into your preferred language through [our Crowdin platform](https://crowdin.com/project/ColorBlendr).
+Your contribution will help make ColorBlendr accessible to a wider audience.

 ## Donation 💰

 If this project help you in any way, you can give me a cup of coffee :)